 One of the best ways to avoid medical emergencies such as heatstroke is for your workers to be able to identify the warning signs.
 Typically, less severe forms of heat-related illness, such as heat cramps or heat exhaustion, will precede heatstroke.
 Make sure your farmworkers know how to identify the symptoms of all three conditions, as well as the steps to take in order to combat these issues.

 The steps discussed above are all critical to implement on your farm to protect your employees during the hot summer weather.
 However, these items will often not be enough to prevent the development of heat-related illness.
 In many instances, the most effective solution will be to provide cooler, more comfortable air for your farmworkers.
 Portacool can help you make sure your employees stay cool, safe, and comfortable.

 We’ve been the industry leader in evaporative cooling technology since 1990.
-Our Jetstream™ series contains a variety of models that are ideally suited to provide the cooling you need in a farming and agricultural setting.
+Our Cyclone™ series contains a variety of models that are ideally suited to provide the cooling you need in a farming and agricultural setting.
 Use our online tool to find the right Portacool evaporative cooler for your farm.

 All of our evaporative media is made by our subsidiary company, Kuul, ensuring it meets the exact performance requirements of our evaporative coolers.
 We proudly manufacture all Portacool products at our facility in Center, Texas, and Kuul makes the only evaporative media produced in the United States.